Schwinn exercise bikes remain quite popular these days, as they give you plenty of features and capabilities yet are very affordable at the same time.

 Schwinn 130 Upright - Base model in the series with 20 resistance levels, 22 workouts and plenty of adjustability.

 Schwinn 170 Upright - An upgrade to the 130 model with more workouts, higher resistance levels and wireless heart rate monitoring capability.

 Schwinn AD2 Airdyne - The Schwinn AD2 adopts the best features of the original Airdyne wind resistance technology in a quieter, smaller, easier to set up, and less expensive bike.

-Schwinn IC2 Indoor Cycle - User reviews on the Schwinn IC2 are very favorable for this beginner’s model costing just $285.
+Schwinn IC2 Indoor Cycle - User reviews on the Schwinn IC2 are very favorable for this beginner’s model costing under $300 on sale.

 Schwinn 230 Recumbent - Rated 4.5 out of 5 stars in hundreds of reviews written by current owners; has landed on several best buy lists at consumer research websites.